harleydutton/tabula-rasa/README.md

-Welcome to Tabula Rasa, a very odd roleplaying game.
+Welcome to [Tabula Rasa](https://harleydutton.github.io/tabula-rasa), a very odd roleplaying game.

-Poke around or visit harleydutton.github.io/tabula-rasa
+Poke around here or click the link above for the intended experience.